 A set of vectors $A$ is said to be {\em convex} if it contains the line segment connecting any two of its points.
 Following the convention that quantifiers have lower precedence than propositional operators (so the scope of a quantifier extends as far to the right as possible), we express this formally as follows:

-If $A$ is any set of vectors, its {\em convex hull}, $\Conv{A}$, is the smallest convex set containing $A$ (this is well-defined because the intersection of any family of convex sets is convex). $\Conv{A}$ comprises all the {\em convex combinations} of elements of $A$, i.e., all finite sums $a_1\Va_1 + \ldots + a_m\Va_m$ where $a_i \ge 0$, $\Va_i \in A$ ($i = 1, \ldots m$), $a_1 + \ldots + a_m = 1$ and $m \ge 1$.
-If $A$ is a finite set with $n$ elements and if no element of $A$ can be written as a convex combination of other elements of $A$, then $\Conv{A}$ is said to be an {\em $(n-1)$-simplex} and the points of $A$ are its {\em vertices}.
+If $A$ is any set of vectors, its {\em convex hull}, $\Conv{A}$, is the smallest convex set containing $A$ (this is well-defined because the intersection of any family of convex sets is convex). $\Conv{A}$ comprises all the {\em convex combinations} of elements of $A$, i.e., all finite sums $a_1\Vv_1 + \ldots + a_m\Vv_m$ where $a_i \ge 0$, $\Vv_i \in A$, $i = 1, \ldots m$, $a_1 + \ldots + a_m = 1$ and $m \ge 1$.
+If $A$ is a finite set with $n$ elements and if each element of $\Conv{A}$ has a unique representation as a convex combination of elements of $A$, then $\Conv{A}$ is said to be an {\em $(n-1)$-simplex} and the points of $A$ are its {\em vertices}.
 So, for example, a 1-simplex is a closed line segment while a 2-simplex is a triangle.

 \Subsubsection{Metric Spaces}